wasp-ed/moduler/modul4.en.md

 a) How does access to assistive technology such as generative AI affect how we value knowledge and how we view learning?

+b) What knowledge, skills and abilities will be important to develop in relation to generative AI and why?

-b) What knowledge will be relevant and possible to test in relation to generative AI?
+c) What knowledge, skills and abilities are possible and relevant to test (during examination) in relation to generative AI and why?

 **2\.
 Discuss the questions in the divided groups for 20 minutes.**

 The chairperson keeps track of the time and, if necessary, distributes the floor between the participants and the time between questions.
 The observer documents the discussion based on the following aspects:

-- How does the discussion flow?
+- What topics or issues are covered in the discussion?
-- Are there any thresholds in the discussion and if so, what were they?
+- Are challenges identified in the discussion, and if so, which ones?
 - What particularly interesting posts are noted?

 **3\.
 Summarize the discussion individually (3 minutes)**